On the dimension of Bernoulli convolutions: Introduction

 \subsection{Acknowledgment}

 We are grateful to Yann Bugeaud, Kevin Hare, Mike Hochman, Nikita Sidorov and Evgeniy Zorin for helpful discussions.
 We are also grateful to Mike Hochman for pointing out the converse of Theorem \ref{th:main}.
-We thank the anonymous referee, Sebastien Gouezel and Nicolas de Saxc\'e for a very careful reading of our manuscript and for numerous comments and suggestions that greatly improved the presentation of our paper.
+We thank the anonymous referee, S\'ebastien Gou\"ezel, Nicolas de Saxc\'e and Ariel Rapaport for a very careful reading of our manuscript and for numerous comments and suggestions that greatly improved the presentation of our paper.